-Many students dream of becoming a doctor since childhood, and choose the medical (PCB) stream after class 10th.
+Many students dream of becoming a doctor since childhood and choose the medical (PCB) stream after class 10th.
 The first thing that comes to mind when they think of getting the “doctor” tag is MBBS.

 Due to limited knowledge of their options, they assume that MBBS is the only course for them, thus ending up narrowing their choices.

 But there are other course options available in medicine apart from MBBS (and in allied medicine too)!
-The top ones include BDS, BAMS and BHMS.
+The top ones include BDS, BAMS, and BHMS.

-So, if you are still stuck on only one course, have no idea which is the right one for you, don’t worry.
+So, if you are still stuck on only one course, and have no idea which is the right one for you, don’t worry.
 We will help you take the right decision by explaining the major difference between these courses.

 Let’s start with the basics.

-What do MBBS, BDS, BAMS and BHMS stand for?
+What do MBBS, BDS, BAMS, and BHMS stand for?

 BDS (Or: Bachelor of Dental Surgery) degree is one of the most popular and designated degree courses in dentistry in India.
 This course is one of the most sought-after courses in the medical field, only next to MBBS.

-BAMS (Or: Bachelor of Ayurvedic Medicine and Surgery) is an integrated degree in the medical field, and is specially designed to teach students the systems of the traditional Indian system of Ayurveda.
+BAMS (Or: Bachelor of Ayurvedic Medicine and Surgery) is an integrated degree in the medical field and is specially designed to teach students the systems of the traditional Indian system of Ayurveda.

 BHMS (Or: Bachelor of Homeopathic Medicine and Surgery) covers the various aspects of medical knowledge of the homeopathic system.
 After completing this degree, you become eligible to practice as a doctor in homeopathy.